GGasset/CudNN/Readme.md

 ## How?
 * It has been my 7th iteration on an AI framework, and I wouldn't say I've learnt a lot otherwise, I've learnt a lot.
-	* I've learnt how to create scalable solutions with trial-error (Sadly and proudly).
+	* I've learnt how to create scalable solutions thanks to trial-error (Sadly and Proudly).
 	* Conditioning is optional, Conditions are controlled, Consistency is key.

 ## Why?